ufjschool/ob-s14/drafts/second/jamesthieke.md

 “There is nothing that has ever given us that impression,” he said, “other than the resurrection of Christ.”

 Theodosion admitted the truth of demons and miracles, citing specific examples of miracles from recent years, including wooden icons that cried tears or had images move.
-He said the Church has a certain hierarchs who have the authority to decide which occurrences fabricated and which are divine.
+He said the Church has certain hierarchs who have the authority to decide which occurrences are fabricated and which are divine.

 “It can’t be anything human,” he said, “because none of us have that kind of power.”

-Anything that humans do with the paranormal must come through the Holy Spirit and God, according to Theodosion, ruling out the psychics that make predictions for personal benefit or individual future-telling.
-Everything not through God is either false or a mistake.
+Anything that humans do with the paranormal must come through the Holy Spirit and God, according to Theodosion, ruling out psychics that make predictions for personal benefit or individual future-telling.
+Everything not through God is either false or a mistake, he said.

 “A lot of the things we know today were not understood in the day of Christ,” he said.
 “As human beings, we have a very difficult time expressing and understanding them, because there are things that are not understandable by the human mind.”